CRedit360/WorkflowSchema/README.md

 </workflow>
 ```

 Suppose also that the user taps the second button.
 Nothing happens.
 This is because the button tells the screen controller to perform the action named `exampleButton2Tapped`, but it has no such action.
-The request isn't propagated at all, so nothing happens.
+The request isn't propagated to the navigation controller, so nothing happens.

-If we want to wire the button up to the navigation controller's action, we need to send a message.
+If we want to wire the button up to the navigation controller's action, we need to send another message.
 We do this with a special action called `<sendMessage>` or `WFSSendMessageAction`:

 ```xml
 <workflow>